baluak/react-django/React-django/README.md

 CRUD Operations via REST API:

 Create: Users can submit and store data.
 Read:   Users can fetch data, including retrieving specific records by their unique ID.
 Update: Users can modify existing data.
 Delete: Users can remove specific data.

 Database:
 PostgreSQL is used to store all application data, ensuring scalability and reliability.
 Seamless Frontend-Backend Integration:

-The React frontend communicates with the Django REST API to provide a smooth user experience.
+The React frontend communicates with the Django REST API to provide a smooth user experience,along with react router.
 API endpoints enable data interaction in real time, with support for fetching, sending, updating, and deleting records.